 Be Aware of Scams

-The Federal Trade Commission (FTC), the nation's consumer protection agency, advises consumers not to give out personal or financial information to people you do not know through phone calls, emails, or knocks on your door.
+The Federal Trade Commission (FTC), the nation's consumer protection agency, advises consumers not to give out personal or financial information to people you do not know through phone calls, text messages, emails, or knocks on your door.
 Scam artists want your information to commit identity theft, charge your existing credit cards, debit your checking account, open a new credit card, checking, or savings account, write fraudulent checks, or take out loans in your name.

 In addition, you should only use the ACCESS website to apply for and manage your benefits and the MyACCESS mobile app to manage benefits.
 If you are getting FoodShare benefits, you can view information about your FoodShare account using the ebtEDGE mobile app.